YinkaiYu/20251018_signtestbyCodex/README.md

 # Fermionic Worldline QMC

-Fermionic Worldline QMC simulates the momentum-space worldline formulation of the half-filled Hubbard model with a fixed auxiliary Hubbard–Stratonovich field.
-The implementation follows the derivations collected in `note.md`, samples fermionic worldlines and permutations, and measures the complex average sign/phase.
+Fermionic Worldline QMC simulates the momentum-space worldline formulation of the half-filled Hubbard model with a Gibbs-sampled auxiliary Hubbard–Stratonovich field.
+The implementation follows the derivations collected in `note.md`, sampling fermionic worldlines, permutations, and auxiliary fields while measuring the complex average sign/phase.

 The canonical upstream lives at <https://github.com/YinkaiYu/Fermionic-Worldline-QMC.git>.
 Issues, feature requests, and data contributions should reference this repository.